 According to the American College of Obstetricians and Gynecologists, miscarriages are the most common type of pregnancy loss.
-The majority of miscarriages happen during the first 13 weeks, according to the American Pregnancy Association.
+Most miscarriages happen during the first 13 weeks, according to the American Pregnancy Association.

 Reasons Miscarriages Happen and the Pregnancy Issues Involved

-Do to the high risk of miscarriages, even in healthy women, the reasons they happen vary.
-Cause is often unexplained medically.
-However, one common cause is chromosomal abnormality, when a baby’s chromosomes are simply not right.
+Due to the high risk of miscarriages, even in healthy women, the reasons they happen vary.
+The cause is often unexplained medically.
+However, one common cause is a chromosomal abnormality, when a baby’s chromosomes are wrong.